Zombie strip: Reasons and criticism

-The principal criticism directed toward continuing a zombie strip is that the replacement cartoonist is seen as generally less funny or less inspired than the creator ("still stumbling around decades after their original creators have retired or died"), or that the new cartoonist does not have the same style of writing or understand the characters as well.
-The death of the cartoonist and the strip's succession into zombie status thus is akin to the concept of "marrying Irving" or "jumping the shark", in that the strip never returns to the quality or popularity it had during the run by the original cartoonist.
+The principal criticism directed toward continuing a zombie strip is that the replacement cartoonist is seen as generally less funny or less inspired than the creator, or that the new cartoonist does not have the same style of writing or understand the characters as well.
+The death of the cartoonist and the strip's succession into zombie status thus is akin to the concept of "jumping the shark", in that the strip never returns to the quality or popularity it had during the run by the original cartoonist.
 An additional criticism is that continuing such strips prevents newer cartoonists from entering the business by filling newspaper space that might be devoted to new strips.
 However, in numerous cases, the new head cartoonist has often been the assistant of the former, as Dennis the Menace, after Hank Ketcham's retirement, was developed by his former assistants who have taken over, similar to sporting coaches in a coaching tree, the new head cartoonist has been an understudy of the former.
 Often the new cartoonist has developed the strip over a few years.
-As another counterpoint, zombie strips can also provide proving grounds for unknown artists to prove their worth with an established brand; Jerry Scott began his national career as author of the zombie strip Nancy (and was given the artistic freedom to draw the strip in a style much different than his predecessor) before launching his own strips, Baby Blues and Zits.
-In other cases, some strips have passed within generations of the original artist.
-Such has taken place most notably with the Keane (The Family Circus), Hart (B.C. and The Wizard of Id), and Walker (Beetle Bailey and Hi and Lois) families, where the cartoons are currently written by Jeff Keane, Mason Mastroianni, and brothers Brian and Greg Walker (sons), respectively.
+As another counterpoint, zombie strips can also provide proving grounds for unknown artists to prove their worth with an established brand; Jerry Scott began his national career writing and illustrating Ernie Bushmiller's Nancy, being given substantial artistic freedom in the process, before debuting his strips, Baby Blues and Zits.
+In other cases, some strips have passed within the families of the original artist.
+Such has taken place most notably with the families of Bil Keane (The Family Circus), Johnny Hart (B.C. and The Wizard of Id), and Mort Walker (Beetle Bailey and Hi and Lois), whose strips are currently written by Jeff Keane (Bil Keane's son), Mason Mastroianni (Johnny Hart's grandson), and brothers Brian and Greg Walker (Mort Walker's sons), respectively.